A Community of Learning:

 - Support discussion and dialogue with peers during the 21-Day Racial Equity Habit-Building Challenge, held in April

-- Dedicate approximately 30 hours per semester to this program, including outreach
+- Dedicate approximately 60 hours over the academic year, including outreach